iftechfoundation/ifcomp/CONTRIBUTING.md

 ### Branches

-* `master` is what's running at http://www.ifcomp.org right now.
+* `main` is what's running at http://www.ifcomp.org right now.

-* `dev` is the shared development branch, corresponding to a (restricted-access) project staging server.
+* `develop` is the shared development branch, corresponding to a (restricted-access) project staging server.

 ### Code style